jiridostal/spacewalk-wiki/DevelopmentWorkstationSetup.md

 ## Search Server Setup

-If you are going to be updating the search server java code, just follow steps from [Setup IDE to work with Java](setup-ide-to-work-with-java) and point it to **spacewalk/search-server/spacewalk-search**
+If you are going to be updating the search server java code, just follow steps from [Setup IDE to work with Java](#setup-ide-to-work-with-java) and point it to **spacewalk/search-server/spacewalk-search**

+# Issues

+If you had any issues regarding this guide, please send an e-mail to spacewalk-list@redhat.com.
+Suggestions are welcomed as well. :-)